jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 At the end of this task, you have successfully reviewed the results of the Network Quality Check.

-## Exercise 3: Configure a basic network topology for Dynamic Emergency Calling
+## Exercise 3: Configure a basic network topology for dynamic emergency calling

 ### Exercise Duration